mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Probe Drone (TL 11): Probe Drone (TL 11): A probe drone is a hardened version of a personal remote, armored and carrying more sensor packages.
-They have an operating range of five hundred kilometres, and can fly at a speed of 300 kph.
+They have an operating range of five hundred kilometers, and can fly at a speed of 300 kph.

 Strength 3 (–1), Dexterity 7 (+0), Hull 3, Structure 3